Project management shouldn’t be filled with questions like:

 - Continuous Improvement: With each sprint, your team can measure how fast tasks went through the stages, the lead time needed to get a task started and how much had to be sent back for bugs after QA.
 This Kaizen system for identifying waste (also part of the Lean methodology) will help your team members identify savings–both in resources and time.

-20+ Creative Kanban Board Examples
+20+ Project Management Kanban Board Examples

 Get your game face on cause we’re about to play our ace by showing you some fantastic Kanban examples.